Misconceptions, fears and myths about hypnosis

 This is what stage hypnotists do, it’s their job to entertain.
 Some people are extroverts and enjoy doing this sort of thing as this behaviour is what stage hypnotists are expected to do and produce.
 A clinical hypnotherapist would never do this; he/she will only have the client’s goals in mind.

 You are asleep when in a hypnotic trance.

 This is certainly not the case: it’s a very out-dated image of a hypnotherapist.
 The hypnotherapist knows that only various levels of relaxation are required and even at the deepest level of trance, something very close to sleep is experienced.
-There’s no advantage at all for the hypnotherapist when the client falls into a sleeping state as nothing will be gained.
-In extreme cases where the client desperately needs sleep he/she will then probably fall asleep and then the hypnotherapist’s discretion plays a part; maybe this is the client’s highest priority right now?
+There’s no advantage at all for the hypnotherapist when the client falls into a normal sleeping state as nothing will be gained.
+In cases where the client desperately needs sleep he/she will then probably fall asleep and then the hypnotherapist’s discretion plays a part; maybe this is the client’s highest priority right now?

 Only weak-minded people can be hypnotised.

 As I stated above we are all going into hypnosis on a daily basis.
 The truth is that nearly everyone can be hypnotized; exceptions maybe with psychotic patients.
 A trance-like hypnotic state is experienced every time we use our imagination, when we get emotional, when we learn something, or whenever we focus on any subjective experience.
 Any ‘weak-minded’ or ‘strong-minded’ person who cooperates will be a good subject.

 Again this is simply untrue.
 The worst that can happen is that the client will fall asleep.
 On rare occasions a client may not want to come out of trance straight away.
 This is because hypnosis is a natural process; it’s no different to someone who doesn’t want to get out of bed in the morning, usually because they are enjoying their relaxing state so much they don’t want to come out of it.